vanallp/lfs-scripts/README.md

 # Foreword

 First, this guide does not replace reading the whole LFS book.
-I highly recommend that you read it at least once.
-Only then you should use the automation scripts provided here.
+Read it!

 This build will be accomplished inside a Fedora release 34 machine.

-My VM has two virtual hard disks: one for the host (Arch Linux itself) and another for building LFS.
-You could also use a single hard disk with two partitions, that's also up to personal taste.
-I've decided to use two separate hard disks so I can completely isolate LFS from the host after the build.
-At the end, you'll be able to create a separate VM and boot from it directly.

 The packages needed to build LFS were downloaded from [here](http://ftp.lfs-matrix.net/pub/lfs/lfs-packages/lfs-packages-10.0.tar) (423 MB), other mirrors are available [here](http://linuxfromscratch.org/lfs/download.html) (look for the "LFS HTTP/FTP Sites" section at the bottom, the file you need is lfs-packages-10.0.tar).